United sorry for falsely accusing gay father of fondling his child

 United apologizes

-In a statement to CNN affiliate WNCN, United Airlines said officials with the airline have apologized.
+In a statement to CNN, United apologized for the "misunderstanding."

-"Our customers should always be treated with the utmost respect.
-We have followed up with the customers directly and we apologized for the situation," United said.
+"In this instance, the crew believed it was appropriate to ask authorities to meet the plane and interview the customer," United said in the statement.
+"After speaking with the customer, authorities determined that no further action was necessary.
+Our customers should always be treated with the utmost respect and we have followed up with our customer to apologize for the misunderstanding."

 It's been a rough period for United Airlines.
-Last month, a flight passenger later identified as David Dao was violently dragged off a flight by law enforcement, leaving Dao with a concussion, broken nose, and lost teeth.
+Last month, a flight passenger later identified as David Dao was violently dragged off a flight by law enforcement, leaving Dao with a concussion, broken nose and lost teeth.

 CEO Oscar Munoz offered a half-hearted apology for having to "re-accommodate" Dao, a word choice that was widely derided.
 The airline later settled with Dao for an undisclosed amount.